South Dakota and Wyoming Motorcycle Tour – Example 10-Day Tour

-The Thunder Tour is a 10 day event hitting all the hot spots in Colorado.
-This tour started with a phone call asking us to help abused kids by taking the Sons of Royalty on a tour around Colorado.
+The Thunder Tour is a 10 day event hitting all the hot spots in South Dakota and Wyoming.
+This tour started with a phone call asking us to help abused kids by taking the Sons of Royalty on a tour around South Dakota and Wyoming.
 How could we say no?

 THUNDER IN THE MOUNTAINS,